Privacy-Preserving Semantic Segmentation from Ultra-Low-Resolution RGB Inputs: Related Work

+RGB-based semantic segmentation has emerged as a mainstream technique for visual perception, enabling dense and pixel-level understanding of visual scenes.

+CNN-based methods establish the classical end-to-end paradigm for semantic segmentation from RGB images.
+Fully Convolutional Networks (FCNs) ~\citep{Long2015cvpr} first demonstrated that classification backbones can be converted into fully convolutional architectures for pixel-wise prediction.
+Subsequent works further investigate semantic segmentation by contextual reasoning and multi-scale representation learning.
+For example, PSPNet~\citep{Zhao2017cvpr} introduces pyramid pooling to aggregate global contextual information, while DeepLabV3+~\citep{chen2018eccv} combines atrous convolution with an encoder--decoder design to improve both contextual understanding and boundary refinement.

+As semantic segmentation increasingly demands stronger long-range reasoning, Transformer-based methods have emerged as an important alternative.
+SETR~\citep{Zheng2021cvpr} formulates semantic segmentation as a sequence-to-sequence prediction problem using a pure Transformer encoder.
+SegFormer~\citep{xie2021neurips} further introduces a hierarchical Transformer encoder together with a lightweight MLP decoder, achieving strong accuracy--efficiency trade-offs across standard benchmarks.
+Mask2Former~\citep{Cheng2022cvpr} extends this line by unifying semantic, instance, and panoptic segmentation through masked attention and mask-based decoding.

+A more recent trend scales both data and model capacity to improve transferability and generalization.
+Promptable and foundation-style segmentation models exemplify this direction.
+As a representative work, Segment Anything (SAM)~\citep{kirillov2023cvpr} introduces a promptable segmentation model trained on large-scale data and shows strong zero-shot transfer across diverse image distributions and segmentation tasks.

+Despite their strong performance and generalization, these methods are typically built on HR RGB inputs, thereby introducing privacy risks.

-\subsection{Low-Resolution Semantic Segmentation}
+\subsubsection{Low-Resolution Semantic Segmentation}

-The problem of recovering semantic segmentation from LR RGB inputs has been studied before.
-For example a common paradigm pretrained pipeline~\citep{caputa2024life} leverages a pretrained SR model to first enlarge the LR images and then applies a pretrained segmentation network.
+In addition to standard RGB semantic segmentation, prior works have also explored recovering semantic segmentation from low-resolution RGB inputs.

+A common strategy is a two-stage pretrained pipeline, where an SR model first restores the low-resolution image and a segmentation model is then applied to the reconstructed result.
+For example,~\citep{caputa2024life} study this paradigm in veterinary cytology.
-Beyond the direct use of pre-trained networks, some work has explored monomodule training methods, which train the SR or segmentation network to improve segmentation performance in remote sensing imagery. \citep{frizza2022cviu}~freeze a pre-trained segmentation model to serve purely as a feature extractor while training only the SR network, whereas another alternative~\citep{pereira2020lagirs} is to first upscale the LR RGB input, e.g., using bicubic interpolation and then train solely the segmentation model.

-As an alternative, \citep{pereira2020lagirs} also investigates adopting a fully joint-learning strategy, in which a single end-to-end pipeline simultaneously optimizes SR and semantic segmentation objectives.
-Although fully joint-learning approaches achieve improved accuracy compared to others at LR conditions, their gains remain marginal.
+Beyond directly combining pretrained SR and segmentation models, some works have explored optimization strategies to improve segmentation under low-resolution inputs.
+In remote sensing imagery, Frizza et al.~\citep{frizza2022cviu} freeze a pretrained segmentation network as a feature extractor while training only the SR module, whereas Pereira et al.~\citep{pereira2020lagirs} investigate an alternative strategy that first upsamples the low-resolution input, for example with bicubic interpolation, and then trains only the segmentation network.
+Pereira et al.~\citep{pereira2020lagirs} also study a fully joint-learning setting, in which a single end-to-end model simultaneously optimizes SR and semantic segmentation objectives.